Do I have to have a rectal exam to check for prostate cancer?

 For men who have prostate cancer that is medium or high risk, and if left untreated, they may get urinary and erectile side-effects.
 It can also spread outside of the prostate and cause a range of other complications.

 It’s really important to talk through your options and the pros and cons of each to help you make a decision.
-For more information about prostate treatments, have a look at Choosing a treatment.

 Can prostate cancer make me infertile?